Why you should visit Bucegi Mountains

-Bucegi mountains are perfect for 1 to 2 days hiking trips.
-They offer breathtaking views and a good variety of hiking trails for both beginners and advanced.
+The Bucegi mountains are ideal for day hikes, trail running, scrambling, and alpine climbing.
+They offer breathtaking views and a wide range of trails suitable for both beginners and experienced hikers.

-During the last ice age, the top of Bucegi Mountains was covered by glaciers.
-The melting of these glaciers has left behind some beautiful glacial landforms like Morarului Valley, Padina Crucii, Malaiesti and Tiganesti valleys, Hornurile Malaiesti and Hornul Tiganesti, Tiganesti glacial lake (2050m).
+During the last ice age, glaciers covered the top of the Bucegi Mountains.
+Melting glaciers have left beautiful glacial landforms such as Morarului Valley, Padina Crucii, Malaiesti and Tiganesti valleys, Hornurile Malaiesti and Hornul Tiganesti, and Tiganesti glacial lake (2050m).

 Natural rock formations

-Babele (The Old Ladies) and The Sphinx are the most famous natural rock formations in Bucegi Mountains and attract thousands of tourists yearly.
-They are located in the southern part of Bucegi plateau, near Cabana Babele chalet (2206m).
+Babele (The Old Ladies) and The Sphinx are the most well-known natural rock formations in the Bucegi Mountains, attracting thousands of visitors each year.
+They are located near Cabana Babele hut in the southern part of the Bucegi plateau (2206 m alt).

 Bucegi Mountains are located in the eastern part of Southern Carpathians.
 You can reach their base in 2 hours from Bucharest and less than 1 hour from Brasov.
 This makes them some of the most visited mountains in Romania.